 On the flip side, your relationship anxiety might mean you go entirely the other way.
 You might need constant physical and verbal affection and reassurances that they still love you, and haven’t changed their mind since they last said it 5 minutes ago.

 Relationship anxiety is a horrible thing to experience.
-It means you aren’t able to enjoy the magic of being in love, so worried are you that your partner will fall out of it.
+It means you aren’t able to enjoy the magic of being in love, because you are so worried that your partner will fall out of it.

-Ironically, all the negative energy you’re exuding worrying about your relationship might be the reason that your partner ends up wanting to end it.
+Ironically, all the negative energy you’re exuding while worrying about your relationship might end up being the reason your partner decides to end it.

 Luckily, there’s plenty you can do to calm your thoughts and start readjusting your mindset so that you’re able to relish your relationship rather than living in a constant state of stress.